patrick-barth/PARANOID/docs/source/EXAMPLE.rst

 .. _subsection-example-execute:

-Run PARANOiD on test data
+Run PARANOiD on Test Data
 -------------------------

-To automatically download and then execute PARANOiD the following commands can be used:
+To automatically download and run PARANOiD the following commands can be used:

 .. code-block:: shell